California Construction Accident Attorneys

 California Workers’ Compensation Claims

 For example, if an employee was off-the-clock or not scheduled to be there that day and was messing around with the equipment, the workers’ compensation carrier would deny the claim.
-If the employee is driving the construction vehicle and is involved in an accident that had nothing to do with their job duties, workers’ compensation would not likely apply either.
+If the employee is driving the construction vehicle and is involved in an accident that has nothing to do with their job duties, workers’ compensation would not likely apply either.

-Third-Party Liability for Negligence in Construction Accidents
+Third-Party Liability For Negligence In Construction Accidents

 If there are other liable parties, like other contractors or subcontractors, or even a manufacturer, then the victim can bring a claim against them.
 However, it differs from workers’ compensation coverage in that you need to prove negligence in order to receive any financial compensation.

 Determining who is responsible for your accident can be a challenging process.
 There are multiple companies, products, and people involved in a construction job.
 Some of these parties include general contractors, subcontractors, property owners, engineers, architects, and more.
 Anyone working on a project has a duty to ensure the conditions are safe for those workers completing their jobs.
-Manufacturers and suppliers have a duty to ensure the products they produce, and supply, are safe and won’t endanger people.

 Emperatriz Ayala